programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 Pause here and run the application again.
 All being well, you should see an interactive map of Britain and Ireland to the right of the slider.
 You can zoom and scroll it, though not much else.
 It needs to be populated with points representing the count of titles from each place.

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-5.png" caption="Figure 5.
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-5.png" alt="Figure 5.
+Screenshot of the application with leaflet map and slider input widget." caption="Figure 5.
 Screenshot of the application with leaflet map and slider input widget." %}

 To do this, use the command `addCircleMarkers()`, which adds a graphical layer of circles to the leaflet map, with coordinates taken from a geographic data object.
 Using the `%>%` pipe, add the following after the `addCircleMarkers()` function (see the [final code](#Final-code) if you're not sure where this should go):